s0undt3ch/sw-engineering-challenge/README.md

 **Code cohesion, quality, clearness, and correctness**

 We value clean code that works and that follows industry-wide standards.
-Be ready to bring your best programming skills to the table
+Be ready to bring your best programming skills to the table.

 **Test coverage**

 The "that works" part in the topic above cannot be expressed with 100% certainty unless we have good test coverage.
-Feel free to include some while implementing your solution
+Feel free to include some while implementing your solution.

 **Codebase organization, modularization, and coupling**

 In such a dynamic and fast-paced environment like ours, we always keep an eye out for scalability and also for eventual strategic swings and changes of priority in our product offerings.
-In a scenario like that, good modularization and low coupling are two critical aspects that allow us to move fast without breaking things
+In a scenario like that, good modularization and low coupling are two critical aspects that allow us to move fast without breaking things.

 **Engineering principles and practices**

-Sometimes it's good to know the theoretical principles behind certain practices, feel free to bring some of the patterns you may judge necessary when implementing the solution
+Sometimes it's good to know the theoretical principles behind certain practices, feel free to bring some of the patterns you may judge necessary when implementing the solution.

+## Time limits

+The recommended time to implement this challenge is two days.
+We're aware, though, that several aspects may impact your velocity, such as time dedicated per day, programming experience, and so on.
+Feel free to dedicate as much effort to it as you find relevant, but bear in mind that a fixed deadline may be provided at the moment we provide you with this challenge.

+## Programming language, tech stack, etc

+Unless told otherwise, feel free to use your favorite programming language and tech stack to implement this challenge.